Political positions of Sarah Palin: Don't Ask, Don't Tell

 During an interview on February 7, 2010, Fox News Sunday host Chris Wallace asked Palin if she supported the repeal of "don't ask, don't tell," the United States military policy which restricts efforts to discover or reveal closeted gay, lesbian, and bisexual service members or applicants, while barring those who are openly gay, lesbian, or bisexual from military service.
 Palin responded, "I don't think so right now.
 I was surprised that the President spent time on that in his State of the Union speech when he only spent about 9 percent of his time in the State of the Union on national security issues.
 And I say that because there are other things to be worried about right now with the military.
 I think that kind of on the back burner is sufficient for now.
 To put so much time and effort and politics into it – unnecessary."

 Foreign policy

 Afghanistan

-Palin believes that "We can win in Afghanistan" and "we must do what it takes to prevail.
+In 2009, Palin wrote that "We can win in Afghanistan" and "we must do what it takes to prevail.
 The stakes are very high."
 She urged Obama to "devote the resources necessary in Afghanistan" and pledged to support him if he made the "right" decision.